ianrenton/ianrenton.com/projects/big-mouth-phatt-bass/_posts/2025-01-26-a-note-on-board-restarts.markdown

 ## Power the ESP32 from 6V

 It *should* be possible to power the ESP32 Devkit board from 6V (i.e. all four batteries), as the regulator on the board is said to cope with this.
-(Note the same is *not* true for the MP3-TF-16P.)
+(Note the same is *not* true for the MP3-TF-16P from the Phatt Bass or the MAX98357A from the Bluetooth Bass.)
 This may keep the board up and running through the voltage dips as the motors draw current.
 However, I have not tried this and you should **proceed with caution** if you want to try it.
 There are so many versions of the various ESP32 Devkit boards that you should also check the datasheet for your specific board thoroughly, as specifications for voltage regulators could be different between boards that have the same pinout.

 I have also read that the pin labelled "5V" can be coupled direct to the USB 5V line on some boards, meaning that if you power the board from the fish's 6V line, power on the fish, and connect via USB, you are then pushing 6V *back up the cable to your computer* and **could fry your computer's USB controller**.